 The Large Synoptic Survey Telescope, in which the CfA is a partner, could discover thousands of Type Iax supernovas over its lifetime.

-This research has been accepted for publication in The Astrophysical Journal and is available online.
+This research has been accepted for publication in The Astrophysical Journal.